tsubasamoon13-ux/ExtraEventCommands/README.md

 ## Installation

 1. Install [SMAPI](https://smapi.io/)
-2. Install [NoDress](https://www.nexusmods.com/stardewvalley/mods/16092) (required for clothing commands)
+2. Install NoDress by AlexGoD or similar mod (for truly naked farmer)
 3. Download this mod and extract to `Stardew Valley/Mods`
 4. Run the game through SMAPI